Powered by Fuse WA

 Wise is being challenged by Mark Greene, a perennial candidate who supports lowering the voting age to 16-years-old but does not support the current system of pre-registration for 16 and 17-year-olds.
 Greene has expressed distrust in vote tabulation machines and would institute random hand counts.

-Wise's experience and strong performance during her first term make her the best choice for King County Director for Elections.
+Wise's experience and strong performance during her first term make her the best choice for King County Director of Elections.

 Claudia Balducci is running for re-election to King County Council, District 6.
 Balducci previously served as the mayor of Bellevue and on the Bellevue City Council.
 She is running a strong campaign on a platform of affordable housing, transportation options that fit the way we live, keeping the environment healthy, and education for all King County students.
 Balducci was unanimously elected to be the council’s Vice Chair of Policy Development and Review in 2019.